eove/orca/docs/testing/README.md

 ## In a VM

-This allows to keep the state of your vault across reboots and is very close to the *ephemeral vault* setup but skipping the need to create a USB key.
+This allows to keep the state of your vault across reboots and is very close to the *ephemeral vault* setup but skipping the need to create a USB stick.
 The state (`VAULT_WRITABLE` partition content) is kept in a generated raw ext4 stored in a local file named `orca-testing-disk.raw`.

 > [!Tip]
 > You can loop mount this `.raw` image if you need to access or modify files.